jo-quin/CV/README.md

 #### Makers Academy (April 2019 to June 2019)

-16-week software engineering Bootcamp with a focus on:
+16-week software engineering bootcamp with a focus on:
 - Self-directed learning
 - Test-driven development
 - Pair programming